ArchivesNationalesFR/rico-converter/ricoconverter/ricoconverter-doc/src/main/resources/markdown/Mappings.md

 The precise and formal specifications are given in the [Unit Tests](UnitTests.html), under `unit-tests/ead2rico`.

-The following is a list of EAD 2002 elements that RiC-O Converter does not process, because this was considered irrelevant in in the RDF world:
+The following is a list of EAD 2002 elements that RiC-O Converter does not process, because this was considered irrelevant in the RDF world:

 - frontmatter;
 - runner;